SDaian/image-gallery-challenge/README.md

 The other main parts of the app are the **auth.service** and **image-search.service** which contain the logic to renew/get the token to make the search and also the logic to maintain in the scope the pagination or the flag to search.

+Also was implemented a **fully functional pagination** like we can see on the pictures below.

 ### Desktop views

 ![image](https://user-images.githubusercontent.com/14813235/109697825-759ff100-7b6d-11eb-977c-b9f52535e3ef.png)